jina-ai/executor-simpleindexer/README.md

 ### Configure the index directory

 `SimpleIndexer` stores the `Document` at the directory, which is specified by `workspace` field under the [`metas`](https://docs.jina.ai/fundamentals/executor/executor-built-in-features/#meta-attributes) attribute.

-You can find how to override `metas` attributes at [docs.jina.ai](https://docs.jina.ai/fundamentals/flow/add-exec-to-flow/#override-metas-configuration)
+You can override the default configuration as below,

 ```python
 f = Flow().add(